1. Where is the OME located and how do people contact us?

 Yes.
-While the OME's mission and vision focuses on students from traditionally (domestic) underrepresented groups in STEM (AA, Latinx, and Native American/Alaskan Native/Pacific Islander), virtually all of our programs are open to and serve all MIT undergraduate students, including International students.
+While the OME's mission and vision focuses on students from traditionally (domestic) underrepresented groups in STEM (African American/Black, Latinx, and Native American/Alaskan Native/Pacific Islander), virtually all of our programs are open to and serve all MIT undergraduate students, including International students.
 Only one OME program (based on funding, structure, timing, and limited capacity) has a requirement that students who participate must be US Citizens and/or Permanent Residents.
-That program is Interphase EDGE.
+That program is Interphase/x EDGE.

 Yes.
 MIT has put a significant amount of resources into its diversity, equity, and inclusion programs, and into the OME in particular.
 For example, all of regular staff are full-time and on 'hard' or Institute funding.
 In addition, all of the OME's well-established signature programs are funded through MIT's General Institute Budget (GIB).
 That said we could always use more resources to expand our efforts in a way that garners more student interest.
-We only have one program with funding limitations that limit the number of students we can serve, and that is the aforementioned Interphase EDGE program which is limited to 70 students.
+We only have one program with funding limitations that limit the number of students we can serve, and that is the aforementioned Interphase/x program which is currently limited to 90 students total.

 Most of the OME services are what we call open-access, i.e., anyone can participate.
-For those programs that are cohort-based: Interphase EDGE, The Standard, Mentor Advocate Partnership/E- Mentor Advocate Partnership, and Laureates and Leaders, there is an ideal number for participation and program efficacy.
-However, most of these programs do not turn students away who are motivated and have the capacity to fully-commit to the program requirements.
-Occasionally, all students may not be accepted to a program, e.g., Interphase EDGE or Momentum, due to program funding and capacity.
+For those programs that are cohort-based: Interphase/x, The Standard, Mentor Advocate Partnership/E- Mentor Advocate Partnership, and Laureates and Leaders, there is an ideal number for participation and program efficacy.
+However, most of these programs do not turn students away who are motivated and have the capacity to fully commit to the program requirements.
+Occasionally, all students may not be accepted to a program (e.g., Interphase/x) due to program funding and capacity.

 The OME does extensive formative and summative evaluation and assessments of our signature programs.
 For some programs, we are assessing academic outcomes, while for others we are looking at student participation and satisfaction rates.
 We use a variety of tools including surveys, interviews, and focus groups to assess our programs.
 In addition, we have three advisory groups that give us regular feedback on our programs and services—the OME Student Advisory Council, the OME Faculty Advisory Committee, and the OME Industrial Advisory Council for Minority Education.
 Moreover, the MIT Office of Institutional Research administers a bi-annual OME survey to all students who identify as URM and/or who are subscribed to our OME listserv asking a wide-range of questions about student participation, satisfaction, needs, gaps, etc. All of this information and data inform the ongoing and always evolving programming of our office.
 Success looks different for each of our initiatives.
 Ultimately, we deem a program a success if students are participating in it and it is helping them achieve their intended goals.